 In this area, you will find about 400 red-light and blue-light windows, a lot of ‘coffee’ shops, and bars.
 Be mindful that the area gets really packed at night.
 Grab a drink and bask in the party scene before you call it a day.
 Just note that alcohol consumption or smoking is no longer allowed in public areas.

-TIP: The Dutch are really creative.
-Instead of the Red Light District tours at night, they now also have ‘cultural’ Ganja tours of coffee shops.
+TIP: In addition to the Red Light District tours, there are now also ‘cultural’ Ganja tours of coffee shops.
 So if you want to get to know this alternative side of Amsterdam but don’t know where to start, this popular tour might be something to consider.

 There are so many ways to spend your second day in Amsterdam!
 You can opt to see more of the top Amsterdam attractions and visit the floating flower market, check out some of its world-class museums, have a relaxing time in a park, or even take a 15-min train ride to Haarlem for dinner.
 Or you can end your trip with a relaxing canal cruise in the evening… This is the itinerary described in detail further below.

 Alternative: You can also start your second day in Amsterdam with a visit to the flower market, followed by a short half-day tour to the Windmills of Zaanse Schans.
 After that, you can still visit one of the museums and the park.

 If you’re not interested in the museums at all, then consider taking a day trip from Amsterdam and explore more of the Netherlands.
 Here you can find our selection of the best day trips from Amsterdam.
 In that case, visit the floating flower market on day 1 of this itinerary.

-TIP: If you are visiting Amsterdam in spring, you should definitely consider taking a trip to Keukenhof Gardens and Lisse Tulip Fields, just outside the city.
+TIP: If you are visiting Amsterdam in the spring, you should definitely consider taking a trip to Keukenhof Gardens and Lisse tulip fields, just outside the city.
 You can book a transfer with the tickets (go first thing in the morning!) and then explore more of the city after you get back in the early afternoon.

 Here is what your second day in Amsterdam could look like:

 Bloemenmarkt – Floating Flower Market